ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Determines whether validation of client information enabled when query packet is received from a client using a TCP connection.

-If `true`, an exception will be thrown on invalid client information from the TCP client. clickhouse-clients using version 23.7 and older are not compatible with the newer 23.8+ server version.
+If `true`, an exception will be thrown on invalid client information from the TCP client.

 If `false`, the data will not be validated.
 The server will work with clients of all versions.